4d/docs/docs/FormObjects/properties_Text.md

 ## Orientation

-Modifies the orientation (rotation) of the text area.
+Modifies the orientation (rotation) of a text area.
 Text areas can be rotated by increments of 90°.
 Each orientation value is applied while keeping the same lower left starting point for the object:

 |Orientation value|Result|
 |----|---|